Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

 #### Default schemas

-We need to tell .NET that our default scheme is cookie, and that our challenge scheme is openid.
+We need to tell .NET that our default scheme is cookie, and that our challenge scheme is OpenId.
 To do this, add some options to `AddAuthentication()`

 ```csharp
 .AddAuthentication(options =>